How to Put on a Women's Technical Suit

 Taking off Your Tech Suit

-It is a good idea to take off your tech suit between swims to preserve the elasticity and shape of the fabric, to reduce wear and tear… and also because they're not very comfortable for long periods of use!
+Whether it's a Men's Tech Suit or Women's, it is a good idea to take off your tech suit between swims to preserve the elasticity and shape of the fabric, to reduce wear and tear… and also because they're not very comfortable for long periods of use!
 Taking a tech suit off is much easier than putting it on.